-Mr. Yau Sze Yeung (邱思揚), aged 41, was appointed as the independent non-executive Director on 22 February 2017.
+Mr. Yau Sze Yeung (邱思揚), aged 42, was appointed as the independent non-executive Director on 22 February 2017.
 He is the chairman of the Audit Committee, and a member of each of the Remuneration Committee and Nomination Committee.

-Mr. Yau has over 17 years of experience in various sections of the financial industry including audit and corporate finance.
-He joined Janco Holdings Limited in July 2015 as the financial controller, a company listed on the GEM (Stock Code: 8035) and he is currently the executive Director, financial controller and company secretary of Janco Holdings Limited.
+Mr. Yau has over 18 years of experience in various sections of the financial industry including audit and corporate finance.
+He was the financial controller of Janco Holdings Limited, a company listed on the GEM (Stock Code: 8035) from July 2015 to October 2019.
+And he was also the executive director and company secretary of Janco Holdings Limited from April 2016 to October 2019.